‘Big Beautiful Bill’ Update: What Is it & Did it Pass?

 Did the Big Beautiful Bill Pass?

 The Republican Party is aiming to have the bill passed by July 4.
-On June 27, Senate Republicans released the updated version of Trump’s bill, but it has not been approved by the House of Representatives yet.
+On July 1, the Senate passed the bill, but it has not been approved by the House of Representatives yet.

 What’s in the Big Beautiful Bill?